 LARGE ARENAS + STADIUMS

-Starting April 1, sports venues can host fans at 10 percent capacity indoors and 20 percent capacity outdoors.
-Smaller, regional venues that hold 1,500 people indoor or 2,500 people outdoor can reopen starting April 1, with the same capacity restrictions.
+Currently, sports venues can host fans at 10 percent capacity indoors and 20 percent capacity outdoors.
+Smaller, regional venues that hold 1,500 people indoor or 2,500 people outdoor have the same capacity restrictions.
 Stadiums, which could include outdoor performing arts venues, are considered “large” if they hold more than 2,500 people.
+Starting May 19, large indoor sports arenas can increase capacity from 10 percent to 25 percent, and outdoor venues from 20 to 33 percent.

 GYMS & FITNESS STUDIOS

 Gyms have been open at a limited capacity across New York state since September.
-Beginning March 22, indoor fitness classes were allowed to resume at 33 percent capacity and with face-covering requirements.
+In March, indoor fitness classes were allowed to resume at 33 percent capacity and with face-covering requirements.
 According to the state, classes should be scheduled to allow extra time for cleaning and disinfection between sessions.
 On April 5, the state lifted the 11 p.m. curfew currently in place at gyms.
+Gyms outside of NYC can increase capacity from 33 to 50 percent on May 15, but no increase has been scheduled for those in the city.

-Indoor entertainment centers can reopen starting March 26 at 25 percent capacity, while outdoor amusement parks and rides can reopen on April 9 at 33 percent capacity.
+Indoor entertainment centers reopened in March at 25 percent capacity, while outdoor amusement parks and rides reopened on April 9 at 33 percent capacity.
 Both groups must disinfect high-touch areas throughout the day, have staff enforce compliance, and sell timed tickets in advance.
 Customers will be required to have a health screening and temperature checks and face coverings and social distancing will be mandated.

 WEDDING RECEPTIONS + CATERED EVENTS